 A tip for Aliexpress is to search for the dash cam you are looking for and sort by number of orders.
 You want to be buying a cam that many others have already purchased and have left good feedback.

 There are many online dealers, particularly from China and Korea, that sell dash cams.
 When purchasing directly, you have limited buyer protection unlike Amazon, eBay, Aliexpress or DX.com.
 Research carefully before purchasing since if something goes wrong you may not get any support.
+These dealers typically have the lowest price so they are attractive if you are on a tight budget.

 Dashboard Camera Software